 - A personal or family history of early-onset cancer (younger than 45-50 years)

-- Multiple family members on the same side of the family with the same or related cancers
+- Several family members on the same side of the family with cancer

-- A personal or family history of breast or pancreatic cancer and Jewish ancestry
+- A personal or family history of breast cancer and Jewish ancestry

-- A personal or family history of ovarian cancer at any age
+- A personal or family history of ovarian, pancreatic, triple negative breast cancer, or metastatic prostate cancer at any age

-- A personal or family history of a rare cancer or tumor type (for example, breast cancer in a male; medullary thyroid cancer; a sebaceous carcinoma or adenoma)
+- A personal or family history of a rare type of cancer/tumor (breast cancer in a male, medullary thyroid cancer, sebaceous carcinoma or adenoma)

 - A family history of a known gene mutation (such as BRCA1, BRCA2, MLH1, MSH2, etc.)

 We have the following specialized clinics within our program: